Certainty Blog

 According to the FDA, “GMPs describe the methods, equipment, facilities, and controls for producing processed food.”
 Good manufacturing processes were developed as a way to standardize frameworks around facilities management, food processing, and packaging operations to help reduce the risk of foodborne illness in the supply chain and provide clear directives to food processors and manufacturers.

-Key components of GMPs include adequate maintenance of facilities and buildings, the design and maintenance of equipment, record keeping, the development of reliable sanitization processes and controls, and the establishment of defect action levels (DLAs) that may prompt responses from the FDA.
+Key components include adequate maintenance of facilities and buildings, the design and maintenance of equipment, record keeping, the development of reliable sanitization processes and controls, and the establishment of defect action levels (DLAs) that may prompt responses from the FDA.

 Worth noting?
 Some GMPs are general, while others are more specific.
 For example, plumbing must be of “adequate size and design” to support facility operations, but companies are obligated to install self-closing doors for all toilet facilities.